How Nurses Can Avoid the Most Common Ethics Violations

 A significant part of being a nurse is dealing with dilemmas and problem-solving on a daily basis.
 Nurses are constantly faced with issues that require critical thinking and decision making.
 One of the most problematic concerns involves ethical dilemmas.

 As much as nurses try to avoid it, ethical violations do occur.
 Breaches in nursing ethics, depending on the incident, can have significant ramifications for nurses.
-They may face discipline from their state board of nursing, or from their employer.
-They can also face litigation.
+They may face discipline from their state board of nursing or their employer.
+In more serious situations, they may also face litigation.

 Nurses need to know how to ensure that ethical violations don't occur in the first place, and also what to do in case it happens.
 Below are common ethical concerns in nursing and how to prevent, as well as remedy, unforeseen violations.